xyegithub/myBlog/source/_posts/Proxy-Configuration.md

 Then verify the setting with `curl google.com`.

 When `http(s)_proxy` is set you can see the log in your proxy on Windows when you run `curl google.com`.
-Be careful about the ip, the port `10808` which is defined in your windows proxy app, and `socks` is the protocol which also defined in your windows proxy app.
+Be careful about the `127.0.0.1` which is the loop back address of local host, the port `10808` which is defined in your windows proxy app, and `socks` is the protocol which also defined in your windows proxy app.